monoira/.dotfiles/README.md

 - Ubuntu or any Debian based distribution with snapd installed and configured for --classic flag
 - Gnome desktop environment installed and running
+- wget
-- Git
+- git
-- Stow
+- stow

-## What will all of this do?
+## What does all of this do? it:

 - Downloads useful and necessary apt and snap packages
 - Downloads nerd font: Hack nerd font